jweb5/gatsby-starter-minimal-blog/content/posts/curses-and-counter-courses/index.md

 ---
-title: "Curses and Counter-curses (Bewitch Your Friends and Befuddle Your Enemies with the Latest Revenges: Hair Loss, Jelly-Legs, Tongue-Tying, and Much, Much More)"
+title: "What is a conversion rate"
 date: 2019-10-25
-slug: "/curses-counter-curses-and-more"
+slug: "/conversion-rates"
 ---

-# What is a conversion rate

 Improving conversion rates is a great way to increase sales and make the most of your visitors time at your online store.